+A clear understanding of these phases will give you perspective.
 This will in turn help you to better manage the complexities of contemporary ministry and partner with the work of God in your life.

 This understanding will also remind you that ministry is both a marathon and a sprint.
 It demands both perseverance and stamina as well as bursts of energy that propel you into new arenas.

 However, without the perspective of the bigger picture of your journey on your horizon the demands of the race set before you will overwhelm you.

 Clinton’s Five Phases of Leadership

 God sovereignly determines our genealogy, family of origin, personality, innate gifts, calling, place of birth and upbringing, and early formative experiences.

 You can gain perspective by stepping back and seeing the bigger picture, contemplating these foundations as gifts from God.

 Receive them, resolve any regrets or uncertainties about your upbringing, and accept the unique gifts and personality God gave you.

 While continuous improvement is good, never try to overhaul what God sovereignly chose.
 Embracing His choices helps you avoid the comparison trap.